D2KLab/ZeSTE/README.md

 ### 3. zeste.py
 This script uses the precomputed 1-hop label neighborhoods to recursively generate label neighborhoods of any given depth (`-d`).
 It takes also as parameters the path to the dataset CSV file (which should have two columns: `text` and `label`).
 The rest of the arguments are for model experimentation.

+⚠️ If using a personalized dataset, make sure to create a proper `labels_mapping` file (multiword labels are comma-separated).
+⚠️ The script will save the neighborhoods construction (using the parameters given) to be easily prefetched for future use/itartions.
+If you want to use a different configuration, specify a different path (using the `-pp` parameter) or empty the contents of the default `prefetch_path`

 ```
 usage: zeste.py [-h] [-cp CACHE_PATH] [-pp PREFETCH_PATH] [-nb NUMBERBATCH_PATH] [-dp DATASET_PATH] [-lm LABELS_MAPPING] [-rp RESULTS_PATH]